This post may contain affiliate links. Read my full Disclosure Policy. Click here.

 If the current balance is negative, then you’ll need to revise your budget until you can get to zero.

-If you have a negative balance, you will need to go back through your budget and see where you can cut expenses.
+If you have a negative balance, you should through your budget and see where you can cut expenses.
 This includes things that are non-essential like cable, a gym membership, a monthly subscription, etc. Things that you may want to have but don’t need.

 Then you will want to look at your fund categories to see if you can trim them down further.
 You may find that you have to give up entertainment fund altogether to make your budget work, and that’s okay.
 You don’t have to spend money to have fun or spend quality time with your family.
-Reduce your clothing budget as much as you reasonably can and shop at second-hand stores to help your money go further.
-I know it isn’t fun to have to do this, but it’s way more important to have money for the things you need, i.e. shelter, food, basic clothing, and utilities than it is to have money for going to the movies.
+Reduce your clothing budget as much as you can and shop at second-hand stores to help your money stretch.
+It’s more important to have money for the things you need than it is to have money for “fun”.

-If you have cut expenses and still find that you are negative, then the next step would be to negotiate lower interest rates or monthly payments.
-See if your utility provider offers a budget billing program where your payments from the past 12 months are averaged to give you a standard monthly payment for the next year.
+If you have cut expenses and are still negative, then try negotiate lower interest rates or monthly payments.
+See if your utility provider offers a budget billing program.

 Note: If you’re interested in budget billing, make sure to ask your utility provider for the full details of the program!